The Anterior Cruciate Ligament (ACL) and Sports Injuries

 We often think of a knee as a simple hinge joint.
 One that straightens and bends or extends and flexes.
 The reality is much more complicated than that.
 The knee has three planes of motion with six different directions!
 Beyond flexion and extension there is also side to side motion as well as rotation.
 Each step involves varying degrees of each of these motions.

 Ligaments are the structures that attach bone to bone and provide stability to the knee while still allowing the freedom of movement needed to walk, jump, skip, or run.
 There are four ligaments in our knee, the medial and lateral collateral ligaments on the inside and outside, and the anterior and posterior cruciate ligaments located in the middle of the knee.
 The medial and lateral collateral ligaments keep the knee from bending too far inside or outside.
-The anterior and posterior cruciate ligaments keep the knee from sliding too far forward or backward.
-The combination of all four ligaments is what keeps our bones appropriately aligned and our knee stable.
+Alternatively, the anterior and posterior cruciate ligaments keep the knee from sliding too far forward or backward.
+This combination of all four ligaments is what keeps our bones appropriately aligned and provides stability to our knees.

 Functions of the ACL